best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

 LLMs are essentially just very large neural networks.
 The underlying neural network of an LLM is trained on a vast set of text, and the neural network is able to learn patterns of words and then assign probabilities to individual words occurring within sequences of other words, allowing the model to produce long sequences of text that quite accurately mimic human language.
 However, it's important to remember that a trained LLM is a black box - it contains billions if not trillions of terms, so nobody can say for sure why it is capable of such accurate mimicry, we can only assess that it is.

 The explanation for why LLMs are so ubiquitous now (given previous language models got far less attention) is a specific type of neural network architecture called a 'transformer', that was [invented in 2017 at Google](https://research.google/pubs/attention-is-all-you-need/) for the purpose of machine translation.
 This architecture represented a breakthrough in language models, as it opened up the models to 'hyperscaling' - increasing the size of the neural network and increasing the size of the training data led to predictable increases in performance, so both have increased exponentially ever since.
+Further discussion of the transformer architecture is beyond the scope of this guide, but an excellent introduction from the Financial Times' Visual Storytelling Team can be found [here](https://ig.ft.com/generative-ai/).

 An important point of note about LLMs is that from a user perspective the neural network training is only half the story.
 The neural network training produces the 'foundation' model (e.g., a GPT-5 series model), but a finished chatbot product (such as ChatGPT) has also gone through an enormous post-training (also known as 'fine-tuning') phase.
 It can be summarised as a kind of reinforcement learning that uses human feedback, but it is much harder to discuss, as different companies have developed different methods for what seems to work, and in many cases it is less about technology and more about [substantial human labour](https://time.com/6247678/openai-chatgpt-kenya-workers/).
 Even though we cannot offer a discussion about it in this guide, post-training is increasingly important in the field of LLMs.